-4.4 Market module for agricultural outputs
+4.5 Market module for agricultural outputs

-4.4.1 Overview on the market model
+4.5.1 Overview on the market model

-Whereas the outlay of the supply module has not changed a lot since the CAPRI project ended in 1999, the market module was completely revised.
-Even if several independent simulation systems for agricultural world markets are available as OECD's AgLink, the FAPRI system at the University of Missouri or the WATSIM32 system at Bonn University, it was still considered necessary to have an independent market module for CAPRI.
+Whereas the outlay of the supply module has not changed fundamentally since the CAPRI project ended in 1999, the market module was completely revised.
+Even if several independent simulation systems for agricultural world markets are available as OECD's AgLink, the FAPRI system at the University of Missouri or the WATSIM50 system at Bonn University, it was still considered necessary to have an independent market module for CAPRI.

-The CAPRI market module can be characterised as a recursive-dynamic, deterministic, partial, spatial, global equilibrium model for most agricultural primary and some secondary products, in total about 50 commodities.
-The recursive-dynamic aspect is currently only captured in a partial adjustment approach on the supply side.
+The CAPRI market module can be characterised as a comparative-static, deterministic, partial, spatial, global equilibrium model for most agricultural primary and some secondary products, in total about 50 commodities.
+The list of commodities is chosen to cover as far as possible all products used for food and feed.

 It is deterministic as stochastic effects are not covered and partial as it excludes factor (labour and capital) markets, non-agricultural products and some agricultural products as flowers.
-It is spatial as it includes bilateral trade flows and the related trade policy instruments between the trade blocks in the model.
+It is spatial as it includes bi-lateral trade flows and the related trade policy instruments between the trade blocks in the model.